vfmunhoz/kotlin-protected-types/README.md

 Considering the possible scenarios to avoid personal data from being logged and sent to observability tools, it's feasible to change the data before outputting it to the log appender just by overriding the `toString()` calls from fields with personal data.

 Although creating custom wrapper types for primitives and creating your `toString()` implementation solves the personal data logging issue, it's extremely annoying for any developer having to worry about casts everytime an operation has to be performed.
-But since the release of Kotlin 1.5 it's possible to work with the primitives without actually having to add cast operations everywhere!
+But since the release of Kotlin 1.5 it's possible to work with the primitive wrappers without actually having to add cast operations everywhere!

 ## How it works